lapalisse/FlexTimer/README.md

 The code uses maybe 5kb, but if you remove the "asserts", you can probably go down to 3...

+Ideas to improve it:
+- Making it simple to choose a granularity (say: I want 1 unit = 100ms, with as long as is possible values)
+- ?

 Version 2
 ---------
 That's the place where you could implement something more elaborate.